theodi/comma-chameleon/README.md

 ```
 brew install node
-npm install bower electron-prebuilt -g
+npm install
 cd app/
-npm install
 bower install
 ```

 Then to open the app run:

 ```
-electron .
-# assumes you have remained in the /app directory
+cd .. # begin from root directory
+npm start
+# it is also possible to run electron app/ to begin the electron app
 ```

 ## Building a new package